arputhamips/arputhamips.github.io/README.md

-#made with vannila HTML/CSS/JS and Love
+# made with vannila HTML/CSS/JS and Love
-#v0.11
+# v0.11
-#homepage is now responsve
+# homepage is now responsive.